bill-bishop/HermesAI/PLAN.md

 2. Commit the updated **submodule pointer** inside **`/sandbox`** (the monorepo root).

 This ensures the CI daemon sees both repos updated, pushes them upstream, and triggers a redeploy of the application.

+## Canvas Testing (New Feature)
+- The **Canvas** provides a live preview area for standalone HTML/JS/CSS apps or tests.
+- Agent workflow:
+  1. Write HTML/JS/CSS files to `/.canvas/index.html` (and optional assets under `/.canvas/assets/`).
+  2. Navigate to `https://dropcode.org/canvas` in the Angular UI.
+  3. The frontend will fetch `/api/canvas` and render it in an iframe.
+- This enables quick standalone prototyping without touching main Angular/Flask code.

 ## Next Steps
 - **Grace’s Tasks (Product/UX):**